stertooy/gda-image/README.md

 ### Full images

-The full images contain the following:
+The full images are rather large (650 MB - 1.1 GB when compressed).
+They contain the following:
   * tools to install and build additional packages:
     * autoconf
     * build-essential